Co-owning a wind farm or solar park could reduce your energy bills by 23 per cent and it's totally affordable. Here's how.

 Whether you’re conscious about your carbon emissions or just want to reduce your energy bills, moving away from traditional gas and oil is an increasingly attractive prospect.

 Unless you can afford to install a solar panel, choosing an energy supplier with an environmental pledge appears to be the only option for greener energy.

-That was until Sarah Merrick from Ripple Energy started helping people to co-own a wind turbine or solar park.
+That was until Sarah Merrick from Ripple Energy started helping people to co-own a wind turbine.

 “I could see that wind had become the UK's cheapest source of electricity but there wasn't really any way for anyone to get involved,” she tells Euronews Green.

 “Big projects are cheaper than small projects so that's why buying a little bit of a wind farm is over two thirds cheaper than buying the equivalent rooftop solar scheme.”

 Following the success of its first consumer-owned wind turbine project, Ripple Energy is now branching out with a 'shared' solar park.

 Is it expensive to co-own a wind turbine or solar park?